rebane2001/aimobs/README.md

 - [ ] Support for the Forge modloader.
 - [ ] Support for other AI APIs.

+Come join the project and add new features or for refined mob prompt engineering.
+Feel free to contact me on [Twitter/X](https://twitter.com/J_Grenzebach)

 The icon used is the **🧠** emoji from [Twemoji](https://twemoji.twitter.com/) (CC BY 4.0)